 - A. WHEREAS, in 1911 the Legislature created the Reclamation Board.
 The Reclamation Board was given regulatory authority over the Sacramento Valley's local levee maintaining agencies with the objectives of (1) assuring a logical, integrated system for controlling flooding along the Sacramento and San Joaquin Rivers and their tributaries in cooperation with the United States Army Corps of Engineers (USACE), (2) cooperating with various agencies in planning, constructing, operating, and maintaining flood control works, and (3) maintaining the integrity of the flood control system and designated floodways.
 In 1913 the Reclamation Board was given regulatory authority over the San Joaquin Valley's local levee maintaining agencies.
-In 2007 the Legislature restructured the Reclamation Board and renamed it as the "Central Valley Flood Protection Board"; and - B. WHEREAS, as the non-federal sponsor of the State-federal flood control system in California's Central Valley, the Central Valley Flood Protection Board (Board) has provided the federal government with assurances that the flood control system would be operated and maintained as prescribed by regulations of the Secretary of the Army that require compliance with the USACE in the Standard Operation and Maintenance manuals for the Sacramento River Flood Control Project (1955) and for the Lower San Joaquin River Levees Lower San Joaquin River and Tributaries Project (1959) pursuant to the authority in California Water Code Section 8617; and - C. WHEREAS, as required by California Water Code 12642 and 12828, local maintaining partners provided assurances to the Board for continued operation and maintenance, as prescribed by regulations of the Secretary of the Army, for the flood control system in the Central Valley; and - D. WHEREAS, in 2005, Hurricane Katrina caused portions of the federal levee system to fail in New Orleans, resulting in significant loss of life and property and subsequently, the USACE embarked upon a nationwide scrutiny of the federal levee system; and - E. WHEREAS, After Hurricane Katrina, the people of California recognized the Sacramento-San Joaquin Valley as an area significantly at risk for similar devastation suffered by New Orleans and passed Proposition 1E, which provided \$4 billion for flood protection for the Central Valley, which has been utilized over the past 11 years to significantly improve the State Plan of Flood Control (SPFC) facilities in the Central Valley; and
+In 2007 the Legislature restructured the Reclamation Board and renamed it as the "Central Valley Flood Protection Board"; and - B. WHEREAS, as the non-federal sponsor of the State-federal flood control system in California's Central Valley, the Central Valley Flood Protection Board (Board) has provided the federal government with assurances that the flood control system would be operated and maintained as prescribed by regulations of the Secretary of the Army that require compliance with the USACE in the Standard Operation and Maintenance (O&M) manuals for the Sacramento River Flood Control Project (1955) and for the Lower San Joaquin River Levees Lower San Joaquin River and Tributaries Project (1959) pursuant to the authority in California Water Code Section 8617; and - C. WHEREAS, the legislature granted the Board jurisdiction and authority over the State Plan of Flood Control (SPFC) as denoted in California Water Code, including Section 8534, which requires the Board to enforce on behalf of the State the erection, maintenance and protection of the SPFC which in its judgment will best serve the interests of the State and Section 8608 which requires the Board to establish and enforce standards for the operations and maintenance of the SPFC. - D. WHEREAS, as required by California Water Code 12642 and 12828, local maintaining partners provided assurances to the Board for continued operation and maintenance, as prescribed by regulations of the Secretary of the Army, for the flood control system in the Central Valley; and - E. WHEREAS, in 2005, Hurricane Katrina caused portions of the federal levee system to fail in New Orleans, resulting in significant loss of life and property and subsequently, the USACE embarked upon a nationwide scrutiny of the federal levee system; and